 Various public aid/service programs and community resources.

-Pertinent local, State and Federal laws, ordinances and rules and court decisions.
+Pertinent local, state and federal laws, ordinances, rules and court decisions.

 English usage, spelling, grammar, and punctuation.